Andereoo/Cortland/README.md

 Cortland turns the default UI of Firefox into an intuitive, modern interface, and supports both both light and dark themes, too!

-This theme currently supports macOS and linux.
+This theme currently supports MacOS and Linux.
 Windows is not supported (yet).
 Firefox 70+ is recommended.

 ## Installation